munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code get-at

 The old `get()` method dynamically walks the chain of enclosing environments, scouring each one to see if the variable might be hiding in there somewhere.
-But, now, we know exactly which environment in the chain will have the variable.
+But now we know exactly which environment in the chain will have the variable.
 We simply walk that many hops along the environment chain, and return the variable's value in that map.
-We don't even have to check to see if the variable is there -- we know it will be because the resolver already found it there.
+We don't even have to check to see if the variable is there -- we know it will be because the resolver already found it before.

 <aside name="coupled">

-The way the interpreter assumes the variable will be in that map feels like flying blind to me.
-The interpreter is trusting that the resolver did its job and resolved the variable correctly.
-This means there is a deep coupling between these two classes.
-Each line line of code in the resolver that touches a scope must have its exact match in the interpreter for modifying an environment.
+The way the interpreter assumes the variable is in that map feels like flying blind.
+The interpreter code trusts that the resolver did its job and resolved the variable correctly.
+This implies is a deep coupling between these two classes.
+Each line of code in the resolver that touches a scope must have its exact match in the interpreter for modifying an environment.

-I felt that coupling that first-hand because as I implemented them for the book, I ran into a number of subtle bugs where the resolver and interpreter code were slightly out of sync.
+I felt that coupling that first-hand because as I wrote the code for the book, I ran into a couple of subtle bugs where the resolver and interpreter code were slightly out of sync.
 Tracking those down was difficult.
 One tool to make that easier is to have the interpreter explicitly assert -- using Java's assert statements or some other validation tool -- the contract it expects the resolver to have already upheld.

-Even so, expect to have to pay close attention when you change either the resolver or interpreter and think carefully about whether that requires a corresponding change in the other pass.

-**todo: overlap**

 </aside>

 ### Assigning to a resolved variable

-The other way a variable is used is when it's written.
+We can also use a variable by assigning to it.
 The changes to visiting an assignment statement are similar:

 ^code resolved-assign (2 before, 1 after)